gobeyondidentity/developer-docs/docs/sso-integrations/integrate-with-okta.md

 ### Create a new realm

+Realms are unique administrative domains within a tenant.
+All new tenants have a default realm called `Beyond Identity Admin` which should not be used to configure for delegate IDP purposes.

+To configure an Okta integration, please create a new realm as shown below.

 1. Click the drop down on the top left corner and add a new realm.

 ![sso-okta-select-tenant](/assets/sso-okta-select-tenant.png)